Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: CONCLUSION

 \section{CONCLUSION}

-In this article, an important and substantial gap of designing a 6G E2E system that considers the KPI and KVI requirements of the various use cases that 6G will cater to has been addressed.
+This article addresses an important gap: designing a 6G E2E system that considers KPI and KVI requirements of 6G use cases.
 To do this, firstly a discussion on how the sustainability parameters, i.e., KVs and KVIs, are derived from the high-level human and planetary goals has been provided.
 Next, a novel framework based on Knowledge graphs for 6G E2E system design has been introduced.
 This novel framework formulates the 6G system design problem as a knowledge graph construction and pruning problem.
 It takes as its inputs the use case and its requirements, enablers and their features, design principles, and the parameters and constraints for the design of the 6G system.
-Subsequently, the graph is pruned based based on the parameters and constraints to obtain a set of enablers that will form the 6G system for the use case under consideration.
+Subsequently, the graph is pruned based on the parameters and constraints to obtain a set of enablers that will form the 6G system for the use case under consideration.

 This process of graph construction and pruning was demonstrated on the cooperative mobile robots (COBOTS) use case, wherein the enabler selection methodology based on the KG framework selected 82 enablers from a set of more than 100 enablers.
 The methodology also demonstrated a novel approach for mapping enablers to key values (KVs).
 Specifically, for each KV there exist certain KVIs, which are subsequently mapped to technical requirements needed to be satisfied to achieve those KVI targets.
 Hence, in the proposed approach, the enablers under consideration are mapped to the technical requirements, which permits mapping of the enabler to the KVIs and KVs they satisfy.
 Lastly, proof-of-concept results for a subset of the selected enablers has been presented, which reinforces the selection done by the KG method.
 This is because, the results demonstrate a strong alignment of the selected enablers with the KPI and KVI requirements of the COBOTS use case, the system design principles as well as the maturity and criticality towards migration requirements.